marko-grozdanic/privacy-policies/README.md

-If you have questions or comments about your privacy rights, you may email us at development@mathos.hr.
+If you have questions or comments about your privacy rights, you may email us at mathos.development@gmail.hr.